Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Radiation treatment affects normal cells as well as cancer cells.
 It may cause side effects.
-They depend on how much radiation you get and where you get it.
+These depend on how much radiation you get and where you get it.

 Loss of appetite

 Nausea and vomiting

 Vaginal dryness and painful intercourse can be long-term side effects

 Bladder irritation and problems with urination

 Weakened pelvic (hip) bones and increased risk of breaks, a long-term side effect

 Low blood counts, causing anemia (low red blood cells) and leukopenia (low white blood cells)

 Pelvic radiation therapy may cause scar tissue to form in the vagina.
 The scar tissue can make the vagina more narrow (called vaginal stenosis) or even shorter, which can make sex (vaginal intercourse) painful.
 Ask your radiation oncologist about the use of a dilator in order to prevent this problem.
 It's best to start about 2 to 4 weeks after treatment ends.
 You may need to use the vaginal dilator long-term.

 Most problems usually go away or get better within a few weeks after radiation ends.
 Many can be treated, so be sure to talk with your doctor or nurse about any problems you have.
 Also ask about long-term side effects that may develop months or even years after treatment.
 There may be things you can do to help prevent them from happening, and you need to know what to watch for so you can get treatment right away.